 Over the course of using the Echo I’ve discovered a number of Amazon Echo hacks that help you better utilize the device, not to mention things to keep in mind.
 Following are some of the Amazon Echo hacks we’ve discovered or read about:

 - Voice ordering – I discovered this little hack when going through the Alexa app that voice ordering is defaulted to be on.
 Not wanting one of our kids to buy 10 barrels of red vines, I turned this feature off.

-- Fire TV connection – We have a Fire TV Stick (you can read my review of the Fire Stick here) so this won’t work for us, but if you have an Amazon Fire TV you can connect the two devices.
-This allows you to control your Fire TV through the Echo.
+- Fire TV connection – Regardless if you have a Fire TV Stick (you can read my review of the Fire Stick here) or a Amazon Fire TV you can connect the two devices.
+This allows you to control your device through the Echo.

 - Connect it to your Google Calendar – Simply go into the app, then select “Settings”, then select “Calendar” and you connect it to Google.
 Then, whenever you want to know what’s on your calendar or know when something is scheduled, you simply ask Alexa.

 - Discover new restaurants – Make sure your settings in the app list your location to use this hack.
 You can ask Alexa, for example, “Alexa…what are the best Mexican restaurants near me?” and it interacts with Yelp to provide you the best local Mexican restaurants.
 You can also ask follow-up questions like hours, phone number and how far away it is.